Can I add a string property?

 stris accessed, a “wrapper object” is created.

 str has no trace of the property.
-A new wrapper object for every object operation on a string.

 This example clearly shows that primitives are not objects.

-They just can not store data.
+They can’t store additional data.